rioos2/www.megam.io/datacenters/index.md

 A Datacenter is a cluster of group of nodes, networking and storage identified by a name called location.

-You can group as many clusters as you can and identify them with different location names.
+You can group as many clusters as you can and identify them with location names.

 ![A cluster of nodes with private and public networking/local storage grouped in Location NEWYORK 01](/docs/doks-theme/assets/images/infra/RIO_OS_Datacenter.png)